bbauska/Anti-Project2025/anti.md

 the financial rewards associated with owning a home.”
 [Investopedia, 10/22/23]</li>
 </ul>

-Project 2025 called for the repeal of the Affirmatively Furthering Fair Housing regulation.
-“Repeal the Affirmatively Furthering Fair Housing (AFFH) regulation reinstituted under the Biden Administration30 and any other uses of special-purpose credit authorities to further equity.31” [Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+<p>Project 2025 called for the repeal of the Affirmatively Furthering Fair Housing regulation.
+“Repeal
+the Affirmatively Furthering Fair Housing (AFFH) regulation reinstituted under the Biden Administration30 and any other uses of special-purpose credit authorities to further equity.31” [Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>

 <ul>
   <li>● The regulation “directs HUD to ensure that the agency and its program participants